Can my website be hacked?

 - Weak passwords

 This is the simplest method.
-Hackers can use techniques that can guess passwords by trying multiple passwords until they find the correct one.
+Hackers can use techniques to guess passwords by trying multiple passwords until they find the correct one.

 - Insecure themes and plug-ins